 The props we used also shows the audience the type of film that it as it gives a strange sense to the film, having something peculiar in an average place.
 The costumes also emphasize to the audience positive directing as the costumes help portray the scene. for example the clothes that the man wears, are weird, having a large brimmed hat and a waist coat.
 The performance all together, shows good directing because it holds everything together making the audience understand what type of film this is.

+The feedback that we received told us that the editing and sound were well done and did what was expected.
 Viewers commented on how they recognized that it had an 'Alice in wonderland' type theme.
 However, some people said that the music was to based on the piano and needed more variety of instruments, we received comment on how the camera work was rough in places and could be improved.
 These comments have told me that we edited our clip quite successfully to produce a good and understanding storyline, however there are some aspects that could be improved.

 I think my technical skills have enable me to make the creative choices, as I have used my camera to take extra footage for our group so that we would not have to repeat the day shooting the majority of our shots, this put our group at an advantage of having lots of footage giving us a lot of options to go by.
 In class we needed an audio dub, the room wasn't quiet, so that we couldn't record.
 Luckily I had my laptop and the required software so that we could record the dub somewhere quieter, without any interruptions.